Conference Schedule

 1:15 PM-2:00 PM ET

-Concurrent Session: Individuals Track - Nourish to Flourish: Practical Health Strategies that Boost Mental Wellbeing for Legal Professionals
+Concurrent Session: Individuals Track - Nourish to Flourish: Practical Health Strategies that Boost Mental Well-Being for Legal Professionals

 Tuesday, January 21 | Start Time: 1:15 PM ET | Duration: 45 mins